ArtCC/github-contributions-stream-deck-plugin/README.md

 - **Real-time GitHub Contributions**: Display your GitHub contributions graph updated in real-time.
 - **Multiple Time Frames**: View your contributions for the day, week, month, or actual year.
+- **Extended Year View**: Utilize 5 buttons to display a detailed, full-year contribution graph.
 - **Theme Support**: Choose between light and dark themes to match your preference or setup.
 - **Customizable**: Enter your GitHub username and personal access token for secure, personalized data retrieval.
 - **Auto-refresh**: Automatically updates every 30 minutes to keep your data current.

 ## Installation

-1. Download the latest release from the [releases page](link-to-your-releases-page).
+1. Download the latest release from the [releases page](https://marketplace.elgato.com/stream-deck).
 2. Double-click the downloaded file to install it on your Stream Deck.

 ## Configuration